aitgon/vtam/doc/content/developer_filter.rst

 This file has three columns with

 - Marker_name
-- Path to a TSV file with variants of a marker that passed the filters and additional information from the Filter wrapper
+- Path to a TSV file with variants of a marker that passed the filters and additional information from the FilterMinReplicateNumber wrapper
 - Path to a FASTA file with sequences of those variants

 Example of *filtered_dataframe_path.tsv*

 .. code-block:: bash

-    MFZR	data/output/Filter/MFZR_variant_info.tsv	data/output/Filter/MFZR_variant.fasta
+    MFZR	data/output/FilterMinReplicateNumber/MFZR_variant_info.tsv	data/output/FilterMinReplicateNumber/MFZR_variant.fasta
-    ZFZR	data/output/Filter/ZFZR_variant_info.tsv	data/output/Filter/ZFZR_variant.fasta
+    ZFZR	data/output/FilterMinReplicateNumber/ZFZR_variant_info.tsv	data/output/FilterMinReplicateNumber/ZFZR_variant.fasta

-The directory path of the TSV and FASTA files of the markers is defined in the Wopfile *Filter* rule here:
+The directory path of the TSV and FASTA files of the markers is defined in the Wopfile *FilterMinReplicateNumber* rule here:

 .. code-block:: bash

     params:
-        filter_output_dir: data/output/Filter
+        filter_output_dir: data/output/FilterMinReplicateNumber

 First two lines of *MFZR_variant_info.tsv* for marker *MFZR*